 - Playing harmless tricks, like throwing magnetic dust at an ally’s shield, or gluing a paladin’s sword into her scabbard

-- Things that displeases him
+- Things that also displease him sometimes please him.

 Actions/ideas that displease Twiggle (and may result in the loss of magical abilities):